iw00t/REDBetter/README.md

     $> ./redactedbetter ~/.redactedbetter/cache

 Beware though, this will cause the script to re-check every download as it does on the first run.

+Unattended mode will skip directories where data is not found instead of prompting the user, will automatically shorten filenames (directory + filename) that are over 180 characters, and will skip editing existing torrents that are actually FLAC 24bit to mark it as such.

 ## Bugs and feature requests